 What the written quote should include

-A transparent quote should be clear enough for a donor, CPA, attorney, or museum representative to understand without relying on verbal promises.
-It should connect each cost to the actual museum-gift workflow.
+A transparent quote should be clear enough for a donor, CPA, attorney, or museum representative to understand without verbal promises.
+Each cost should connect to the museum-gift workflow.

 Property categories, item count or collection boundaries, inspection format, location access, photography needs, and evidence-review assumptions.

-Report deliverable, qualified-appraisal scope, Form 8283 support, appraiser signature process, and whether a redacted or draft section can be reviewed for factual corrections.
+Report deliverable, qualified-appraisal scope, Form 8283 support, signature process, and whether a draft can be reviewed for factual corrections.

 Turnaround time, rush terms, retainer and payment schedule, cancellation terms, and how added items or changed contribution dates are handled.